careport/file-formats/patient-roster.md

 #### <a name="zip-format"></a>ZIP code format

-A ZIP code may be formatted either as a 5-digit ZIP or a hypenated ZIP+4.
+A ZIP code may be formatted either as a 5-digit ZIP or a hyphenated ZIP+4.
 So, `12201` and `12201-7050` are both valid.

 #### <a name="tag-details"></a>Tags